cloud-on-prem/wingman/README.md

 ## Requirements

-> ⚠️ **VSCode 1.95.0 or higher is required** for this extension to function properly.
+> ⚠️ **VS Code 1.95.0 or higher is required** for this extension to function properly.

 > ⚠️ **Goose Desktop must be installed** before using this extension.
 👉 Install Goose Desktop from [here](https://block.github.io/goose/)

 ## Installation

-There are two ways to install the Goose VSCode Extension:
+There are two ways to install the Goose VS Code Extension:

 ### Method 1: Install from GitHub Releases